 Do I need a training plan?

-To take full advantage of Adaptive Training, you’ll want to have a TrainerRoad training plan on your calendar from Plan Builder.
-If you manually added a plan, you’ll be prompted to convert it to a custom one.
+To take full advantage of Adaptive Training, you’ll want to have a TrainerRoad training plan on your calendar.
+If you have manually added a plan, you’ll be prompted to convert it to an adaptive one.

 If I edit my training plan by adding and removing workouts, will adaptations still take place?